SeriesOfUnlikelyExplanations/zenkit-alexa/README.md

 SeriesOfUnlikelyExplanations/zenkit-alexa
 ## Disclaimer

 **The is an unofficial skill meaning it should only be used for personal usage.
-I do not have any affiliations with Zenkit or Amazon.**
+This project does not have any affiliations with Zenkit or Amazon.**

 ## Introduction